holyketzer/cv/README.md

 ## Summary

-* Software Engineer with 12+ years of experience.
+* Senior Software Engineer with 12+ years of experience.
 * Open source maintainer and contributor.
 * Launched a car-sharing startup in St. Petersburg in my spare time, while maintaining high productivity at my main job.
-* I'm used to deliver features even if it requires bug fixes or new features in third party libraries.
+* I'm used to delivering features even if it requires bug fixes or new features in third party libraries.
 * Top 1 student in first semester of Mail.ru Big Data Academy from 2020 recruitment.

 ## Job history